-- Effective June 1, 2013, each Local Council will be allowed a regular monthly allowance based on twenty percent (20%) of the total monthly dues including service charge monies of the Council affected.
+- 1. Effective June 1, 2013, each Local Council will be allowed a regular monthly allowance based on twenty percent (20%) of the total monthly dues including service charge monies of the Council affected.
 However, in no event shall the monthly allowance be less than \$2,500.00 or an amount equal to twenty percent (20%) of a total of 100 members' and service charge payers' dues.
 Fifty percent (50%) of any funds remaining at the end of the fiscal year are to be carried over into the succeeding year's local budget.
 All remaining funds are to be returned to the Airline Master Executive Council Administration fund. - a.
 All allowances are issued on a monthly basis; any unused portion will be carried over into succeeding months unless deemed necessary for use by the Master Executive Council with the approval of the Local Council President involved. - b.
-Upon receipt sixty-five (65%) percent of the initiation fee collected from members in each Local Council will be credited to the Local Executive Council budget for that council.
-[This provision deleted effective January 1, 2017.] - c.
 Council Officers and their appointed representatives will be reimbursed for reasonable incurred expenses while on local Union business for the Local Council.
-The expenses are never to exceed the allowable amounts set forth in the Policy Manual. - d.
-During an AFA-CWA work stoppage on any carrier, fifty percent (50%) of the monthly allotment for each Local Council budget shall be allowed for the first ninety (90) days and twenty-five percent (25%) thereafter. - e.
+The expenses are never to exceed the allowable amounts set forth in the Policy Manual. - c.
+During an AFA-CWA work stoppage on any carrier, fifty percent (50%) of the monthly allotment for each Local Council budget shall be allowed for the first ninety (90) days and twenty-five percent (25%) thereafter. - d.
 During a non-AFA-CWA work stoppage on any carrier, twenty-five percent (25%) of the monthly allotment for each Master Executive Council and Local Council budget shall be allowed for the duration of the work stoppage. - 2.
-AFL-CIO Affiliation Fees Allowable apply for fifty percent (50%) of the cost of affiliation with a National/Regional Trade Union Board within their geographical area.
-Any non-U.S. affiliation must have the prior approval of the International President of AFA-CWA.
-Councils must have assumed the first year's fees and be active members.
-Nothing shall prohibit a Local Council from other affiliations or absorbing the entire cost of any affiliation.
-The allowances will be reviewed by the International Secretary-Treasurer of the Union in consultation with the Local Council President.
+AFL-CIO Affiliation Fees Allowable a.
+National AFL-CIO: All AFA-CWA members are affiliated with the National